Karthikjl/Markdown-Generator/README.md

 - Real-time preview of the generated Markdown file
 - Download .md files with a single click
 - Dynamic generation based on user inputs
-- Supports custom templates for various use cases.

 ## Installation